The Apache Software Foundation

 Community > Code

-We want to avoid unnecessary discussion and the creation of significant amounts of unnecessary mail that everyone in the community needs to read.
-That is not to say that we want to avoid constructive discussion.
-This is the lifeblood of a successful project.
-However, many ASF projects adopt a shorthand notation for showing support, or otherwise, for a proposal.
+Constructive discussion is the lifeblood of a successful project.
+However, we want to avoid unnecessary discussion and significant amounts of unnecessary mail that everyone in the community needs to read. so many ASF projects adopt a shorthand notation for showing support, or otherwise, for a proposal.

 Expressing support (or otherwise)